yaniv-shulman/rsklpr/README.md

 ## TL;DR ##

 `rsklpr` provides a practical Python implementation of robust and generalized local polynomial regression.
-It can be used as a robust alternative to [LOESS](https://en.wikipedia.org/wiki/Local_regression)-style smoothing when observations may contain outliers, high-leverage points, heteroscedastic noise, or sparse regions.
+It can be used as a robust alternative to [LOESS](https://en.wikipedia.org/wiki/Local_regression)-style smoothing when observations may contain response outliers, locally atypical responses, heteroscedastic noise, sparse neighborhoods, or local contamination.
 Starting with version 2.0, the package also supports arbitrary kernels through the `kp` parameter, including compound / product kernels, making it useful for generalized local polynomial regression where the fitting coordinates and weighting context need not be identical.

 The package supports the robust similarity-kernel method from ["Robust Local Polynomial Regression with Similarity Kernels"](https://arxiv.org/abs/2501.10729) and the generalized kernel capabilities used by the GC-LPR framework described in ["Generalized Local Polynomial Regression with Decomposed Context-Aware Kernels"](https://arxiv.org/abs/2604.25237).